-Flat field Auto Selection capability can be engaged simply by checking the "Auto Selection" checkbox.
-RawTherapee will search through the files in the Flat Fields directory specified in preferences and select the exact or, if not available, the closest match to the image being corrected based on Camera Make, Camera Model, Lens, Focal distance, Aperture and the date of the flat field file.
-If match is found, the file name of the selected flat field image will be displayed along with its aperture setting.
-If match is not found, flat field correction will not be applied and message will be displayed to the user.
-If more than one exactly matching flat fields are found, their data will be averaged and then used for flat field correction.
+Flat field Auto Selection capability can be Selection" checkbox.
+RawTherapee will s directory specified in preferences and seled match to the image being corrected based Focal distance, Aperture and the date of the name of the selected flat field image will be If match is not found, flat field correction displayed to the user.
+If more than one ex data will be averaged and then used for flat here correction.

-Auto selection does not account for the tilt-shift settings used on the lens, therefore such flat fields should NOT be stored in the main flat fields directory, but, rather in a descriptively named subdirectory.
+Auto selection does not account for the tilt-shift settings used on the lens, therefore such flat fields should NOT be stored in the main flat fields directory, but, rather in a descriptively named sub-directory.
 It is recommended to apply such flat fields correction via manual selection of the required file by launching the file browse dialog in the Flat Field panel or a right-click menu option (see below).